jmswaney/thesis/source/16_Vascularization.md

-To show micron-resolution printing of unclogged tube structures, we printed a series of fluorescent tubes with a variety of diameters and wall thicknesses using a 10x/0.6 objective.
+To show micron-resolution printing of unclogged tube structures, we printed a series of fluorescent tubes with a variety of diameters and wall thicknesses using a 10x/0.6 NA objective.
 The smallest tubes that we printed were 50 µm in outer diameter (Figure \ref{Vascularization-2}b).
-A line scanning pattern from the print process was observable in the walls of the printed tubes, suggesting that some microstructure existed due to the fabrication process.
+A line scanning pattern from the print process was observable in the walls of the printed tubes, suggesting that a specific microstructure existed due to the fabrication process.
 To observe this microstructure in more detail, these printed tubes were imaged using environmental scanning electron microscopy (ESEM).
 The ESEM images revealed a similar line scanning pattern stacked into layers (Figure
 \ref{Vascularization-2}c).
 Each line of polymer was approximately 4 µm thick and 20 µm tall, corresponding to the fabrication resolution of the printer and resin.
 This fabrication resolution is approximately two orders of magnitude